 At Wilberforce Chambers, we are leading the way in the field of occupational pensions.
 We are market leaders with pre-eminent practitioners who specialise in all aspects of pensions law and pensions litigation.
 Over the past thirty years, our members have appeared in almost all the leading cases in this area.
 As a result, we can offer a wealth of resources and experience, with experts at all levels of seniority.
 This expertise has been widely acknowledged.
-Wilberforce Chambers was singled out as a leader by the premier independent researchers, Chambers UK (“uniformly excellent“) and The Legal 500 (“it remains head and shoulders above other sets“).
+Wilberforce Chambers was singled out as a leader by the premier independent researchers, Chambers UK 2020 describing us as “market-leading” and The Legal 500 2020 as ‘unrivalled in the area of pensions’.

 As well as top quality advice and first class innovative thinking, clients can expect Wilberforce’s down-to-earth, straightforward and fantastically user-friendly service.
 We pride ourselves on a practical approach to the needs of employers and trustees, who want commercially realistic and cost effective solutions.
 We deal with the largest pension litigation worth billions of pounds down to individual disputes and complaints before the Pensions Ombudsman.
 Our members combine in-depth knowledge of trusts law and technical pensions legislation with expertise in the related fields of regulatory, financial services, insolvency, tax, negligence, employment, equality, European and public law that affect pensions.